-Molecular biology, the biomedical sciences, and biotechnology are amongst the most challenging and exciting scientific fields.
-These disciplines are at the forefront of our efforts to overcome many of the greatest challenges of the twenty-first century: climate change, world hunger, heart disease, cancer, and AIDS.
+Molecular biology, the biomedical sciences, and biotechnology are among the most challenging and exciting scientific fields of the 21st century.
+These disciplines are at the forefront of our efforts to overcome major global challenges including climate change, world hunger, heart disease, cancer, and AIDS.

 The Department of Cell and Molecular Biology as part of URI’s College of the Environment and Life Sciences offers internationally recognized programs for your undergraduate and graduate training.
 At its core, the department offers solid foundations in biochemistry, microbiology, and molecular genetics.
 Research interests within the Department are diverse and include the study of the molecular origins of cancer and infectious disease, vaccine development, the roles of microorganisms in nutrient cycling and metabolism, and the genetic modification of switchgrasses for biofuel production.